CS297P-SAD/sadfs/README.md

 $ make
 ```

-## Execution
+## Run
 To run any of the daemons, run:
 ```
 $ PATH=$PWD/bin bin/{sadmd|sadcd|sadfsd}-bootstrap
 ```

-To see how to override any config parameters, run:
+To see how to override config parameters, run:
 ```
 $ ./bin/{sadmd|sadcd|sadfsd}-bootstrap {-h|--help}
 ```